makepython/makepython.github.io/README.md

+# Objective

+The goal is to gather people interested in advanced python concepts that go beyond the language.
+We want to focus on environment, advanced programming techniques, useful libraries, and integration with a larger infrastructure (e.g. SQL databases, cloud, etc.).

+The format is not strictly a presentation.
+While some slides may be used to introduce the topic, the idea is that we explore the topic, make mistakes, do experiments, read the code and the documentation.
+It is not a lesson.
+It is a shared tinkering and practice session.

+**Bring your laptop.**

 # Calendar

-Gatherings happen the first Thursday of the month.
+Gatherings happen the first Thursday of the month at 19:00.
+Meetings will last as long as they need, but expect around one or two hours of tinkering and discussion.

 If there's interest, an additional Thursday (third of the month) will be scheduled.
 The following dates are currently scheduled:

 | Date          | Topic                                                             | Speaker         |
 | ------------- | ----------------------------------------------------------------- | --------------- |